adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-auth-session-guard.md

 rm app/models/user.ts
 ```

-## Creating a User provider for the Session guard
+## Creating a User provider for the session guard

 Let's start by creating the User provider for the session guard.
 We will store it inside the `app/auth_providers` directory.